torvalds/linux/Documentation/usb/functionfs.rst

 On kernel level the gadget checks ffs_data->dev_name to identify whether its FunctionFS is designed for MTP ("mtp") or HID ("hid").

-If no "functions" module parameters is supplied, the driver accepts just one function with any name.
+If anal "functions" module parameters is supplied, the driver accepts just one function with any name.

 When "functions" module parameter is supplied, only functions with listed names are accepted.
-In particular, if the "functions" parameter's value is just a one-element list, then the behaviour is similar to when there is no "functions" at all; however, only a function with the specified name is accepted.
+In particular, if the "functions" parameter's value is just a one-element list, then the behaviour is similar to when there is anal "functions" at all; however, only a function with the specified name is accepted.

 The gadget is registered only after all the declared function